Ensemble Learning Based Classification Algorithm Recommendation: Experimental Study

 \subsubsection{Recommendation model construction}

-The proposed ensemble multi-label learning based recommendation model combines a set of base models constructed on different sets of meta-data.
+The proposed ensemble multi-label learning-based recommendation model combines a set of base models constructed on different sets of meta-data.
 In order to demonstrate whether the proposed ensemble method is competitive in constructing the recommendation model, we compare the performance of the ensemble recommendation model with those of the base models.

-When constructing the base model on a given multi-labeled meta-data, the data transformation method BR first transforms the multi-labeled meta-data into multiple single-labeled meta-data, and then the well-known classification algorithm, decision tree, is applied on these single-labeled meta-data to get the base recommendation models.
+When constructing the base model on a given multi-label meta-data, the data transformation method BR first transforms the multi-labeled meta-data into multiple single-label meta-data, and then the well-known classification algorithm, decision tree, is applied on these single-label meta-data to get the base recommendation models.
 The tree-based learner being used is due to the fact that the it is quite effective to be explored and has good explanation.

 Moreover, one critical factor affecting the performance of ensemble learning is that whether the base models are accurate and diverse.
 In order to testify how the accurate and diverse base models affect the recommendation performance of the ensemble recommendation method in our experiment, we compare the recommendations of the ensemble models constructed with respect to four different sets of base models, including i) all learned base models ii) only accurate base models, iii) only diverse base models and iv) both of accurate and diverse models.